itbaans/cloudproj/frontend/README.md

 -Custom Toolbar is almost ready with optimum features

 To work on:
-- Final CSS formatting on elements after backend integration pending on notes-api-branch
+- Better Styling to be done
+- Work more on settings dropdown